hashicorp/packer/website/source/docs/other/debugging.html.md

  * the template packer is building is **not** reloaded from file.
  * the resources specified from builders **are** reloaded from file.

-Check the specfiics on your builder to confirm their behavior.
+Check the specfics on your builder to confirm their behavior.

 ### Windows